dilsad-erdogan/fitness-tracker/README.md

 `FROM_EMAIL`

 # Support and Feedback
-If you want any question or give any feedback, please contact us at:
+If you want any question or give any feedback, please contact me at:

 [@Dilşad Rukiye Erdoğan](https://www.linkedin.com/in/dilşad-erdoğan-089547221/)